 Organic food has been easily available in Amsterdam, Netherlands over recent times.
 With the ever increasing popularity for healthy, clean food the demand for organic products has been growing.

-This is a guide to buying organic food and products in Amsterdam.
+This is a long-standing guide to buying organic food and products in Amsterdam.
 We will overview organic veg boxes, natural health-food stores and farmer’s markets in Amsterdam.

 When buying organic food products you should look for the green EU farming organic logo.